deerawan/vscode-jasmine-es5-snippets/README.md

 # Visual Studio Code Jasmine Snippets ES5
-This code snippets is based on [Sublime Jasmine Snippets](https://github.com/caiogondim/jasmine-sublime-snippets).
+This code snippets is inspired by [Sublime Jasmine Snippets](https://github.com/caiogondim/jasmine-sublime-snippets) with some trigger modifications.

 ## Installation
 Type `cmd-shift-p`/`ctrl-shift-p` to launch command palette and choose `Extensions: Install Extension`.
 Search this package and install.